-Piedras Blancas National Park protects a section of lowland tropical rainforest near Golfo Dulce, previously damaged by deforestation and hunting.
-The area provides a habitat for the increasingly rare jaguar.
+Piedras Blancas National Park protects a section of lowland tropical rainforest near Golfo Dulce, and provides a habitat for the increasingly rare jaguar.

 Along with the adjoining Golfito National Wildlife Refuge to the north, which also protects a large tract of evergreen forest, its rugged mountains are shaped by the Esquinas and Piedras Blancas rivers.
 Offshore, coral reefs provide excellent places to snorkel and swim.
 Many of the plant and animal species here are as yet unidentified, as there are indications that several indigenous tribes lived here before the Spanish arrived.